-SEC TION 172 MATTERS SPECIFIC EXAMPLES PAGES (a) The likely consequences of any decision in the long term Our dividend policy, taken together with sections of our Chief Financial Officer's Review, explains how we balance returns to shareholders with capital invested organically and on acquisitions 20 C C Our governance framework shows how the Board delegates its authority 46, 58 (a) The interests of the company's employees Our purpose in action Employee engagement survey 3 35 (c) The need to foster the company's business relationships with suppliers, customers and others Partnering with suppliers We comply with the requirements of 'The Reporting on Payment Practices and Performance Regulations (2017)' for all of our in-scope UK companies 60 - 61 (d) The impact of the company's operations on the community an the environment Financial inclusion for all and Our communities Protecting the environment 32 - 45 (e) The desirability of the company maintaining a reputation for high standards of business o 1 33 (f) The need to act fairly between members of the company Stakeholder engagementInvestment proposition 60, 61 4
+SEC CTION 172 MATTERS SPECIFIC EXAMPLES PAGES (a) The likely consequences of any Our dividend policy, taken together with sections of our Chief Financial Officer's Review, explains how we 20 decision in the long term balance returns to shareholders with capital invested organically and on acquisitions Our governance framework shows how the Board delegates its authority 46, 58 (a) The interests of the company's Our purpose in action 3 employees Employee engagement survey 35 (c) The need to foster the company's Partnering with suppliers 60 - 61 business relationships with • We comply with the requirements of 'The Reporting on Payment Practices and Performance Regulations (2017)' suppliers, customers and others for all of our in-scope UK companies (d) The impact of the company's Financial inclusion for all and Our communities 32 - 45 ' ' operations on the community and Protecting the environment the environment (e) The desirability of the company Treating data with respect 33 . , maintaining a reputation for high A Partnering with suppliers standards of business (f) The need to act fairly between Stakeholder engagement 60, 61 . , members of the company Investment proposition 4